John F. Kennedy Jr.: Early life and education

-Kennedy lived in the White House during the first three years of his life and remained in the public spotlight as a young adult.
+Kennedy lived in the White House during the first three years of his life and remained in the public spotlight.
 His father was assassinated on November 22, 1963, and the state funeral was held three days later, on Kennedy's third birthday.
-In a famous moment, Kennedy stepped forward and rendered a final salute as his father's flag-draped casket was carried out from St. Matthew's Cathedral.
-The photo was called "the most impressive...shot in the history of television" by NBC News vice president Julian Goodman.
-Several photographers captured the moment, including United Press International photographer Stan Stearns (who became chief White House photographer during the Lyndon B. Johnson administration) and Dan Farrell for the New York Daily News.
-Lyndon B. Johnson wrote his first letter as president to Kennedy and told him that he "can always be proud" of his father.
+In a widely broadcast moment, he stepped forward and saluted his father's flag‑draped casket as it was carried out of St. Matthew's Cathedral.
+NBC News vice president Julian Goodman described the image as "the most impressive... shot in the history of television."
+The moment was photographed by several journalists, including United Press International photographer Stan Stearns—later chief White House photographer during the Lyndon B. Johnson administration—and Dan Farrell of the New York Daily News.
+President Johnson wrote his first letter in office to Kennedy, telling him that he "can always be proud" of his father.

-Following the assassination, the family continued with their plans for a birthday party to demonstrate that they would go on despite the death of the president.
-They moved to the Georgetown area of Washington, D.C. for a short time, and then to a luxury apartment on the Upper East Side of Manhattan in New York City, where Kennedy grew up.
+Following the assassination, the family continued with their plans for Kennedy's birthday celebration to demonstrate their resolve to carry on despite the president's death.
+They lived briefly in the Georgetown neighborhood of Washington, D.C., before moving to a luxury apartment on the Upper East Side of Manhattan, where Kennedy grew up.
 In 1967, his mother took him and Caroline on a six-week "sentimental journey" to Ireland, where they met President Éamon de Valera and visited the Kennedy ancestral home in Dunganstown.

-After Kennedy's uncle Robert was assassinated in 1968, Jackie took Caroline and Kennedy out of the United States, saying: "If they're killing Kennedys, then my children are targets ...
+After the assassination of Kennedy's uncle Robert in 1968, Jacqueline took Caroline and Kennedy out of the United States, saying, "If they're killing Kennedys, then my children are targets ...
 I want to get out of this country."
-She married Greek shipping tycoon Aristotle Onassis that year, and the family moved to his private island of Skorpios.
-Kennedy is said to have considered his stepfather to be "a joke".
-Onassis died in 1975 and left his widow $250,000 a year, although she later settled with Christina Onassis for $25 million in exchange for not contesting the will.
+She married Greek shipping magnate Aristotle Onassis later that year, and the family moved to his private island of Skorpios.
+Kennedy reportedly considered his stepfather "a joke".
+Onassis died in 1975 and left his widow an annual income of $250,000, though she later settled with Christina Onassis for $25 million in exchange for not contesting the will.

 Kennedy returned to the White House with his mother and sister in 1971 for the first time since his father's assassination.
-President Richard Nixon's two daughters gave Kennedy a tour that included his old bedroom and Nixon showed him the Resolute desk under which his father had let Kennedy play.
+President Richard Nixon's daughters gave him a tour that included his former bedroom, and Nixon showed him the Resolute desk under which his father had allowed him to play.

-Education

-Kennedy attended private schools in Manhattan, starting at Saint David's School and moving to Collegiate School, which he attended from third through tenth grade.
-Kennedy completed his education at Phillips Academy, a preparatory boarding school in Andover, Massachusetts.
+Kennedy attended private schools in Manhattan, beginning at Saint David's School and later moving to Collegiate School, which he attended from third to 10th grade.
+He completed his secondary education at Phillips Academy in Andover, Massachusetts.
 After graduating, he accompanied his mother on a trip to Africa.
-Kennedy's group became lost for two days without food or water while on a pioneering course; he rescued them, winning points for leadership.
+During a pioneering course, Kennedy's group became lost for two days without food or water; he led them to safety, earning credit for leadership.